 But luckily, since most of these choices are also neutrals, I would say they are utterly beautiful in all colors.

 The Nude Nail Polish

 Nude colors are my weakness when I visit a beauty store.
-Please hide them from me.
+Would you mind hiding them from me?
 Ha!
 I’m sure one day I’ll find the perfect nude polish, and I’ll stop the hunt.
 My favorite nudes are these:

 The Pink Nail Polish

 Right now, I’m into blush pink nail polish.
-It goes perfect on my skin.
+It goes perfectly on my skin.
 Plus, those beautiful flowers and pink roses in my neighborhood are getting me inspired.

 I tend to try different pink colors during warm season weather, and I keep finding a favorite color each summer.
-Of course, there is no such thing as too many.
+But, of course, there is no such thing as too many.
 Ha!